paulosuma/Autonomous_Car_Lane_follower/README.md

 # Autonomous Car Lane Follower

-In this project we developed algorithms to enable an electric Gem E2 vehicle follow the lane on an outdoor track using a camera sensor only.
+In this project we developed a set of algorithms to enable an electric Gem E2 vehicle follow the lane on an outdoor track using a camera sensor only.
 ![Alt text](images/Gemcar.jpg)